revanurambareesh/forexInsights/README.md

 * Using Scrapy and Beautiful Soup for scraping, Django for web server.
 * Changed ML algorithm from supervised to unsupervised
 * Training set consists of about 6000 companies, Cross Validation set consists of about 1000 companies and test set consists of about 1000 companies.
 Out of 50000 companies, info relevant to the project are considered.
-* No hard bound value for predict if the company id likely to opt for forex.
+* No hard bound value for predicting if the company is likely to opt for forex.
 (Previously there was a value 0.5).
 Now the value is determined by the algorithm based on the statistics of the training data.
-* Tested on both Windows and Linux Platforms
+* Tested on Linux Platforms as well.
+The app is deployed on to the cloud which is aware of linux environment and hence linux.

 As discussed, I am located in Bangalore and I can demonstrate it physically as well.

 *Old code is archived [here](https://github.com/revanurambareesh/forexInsightsQtUI)*